Hezbollah confirms its leader Hassan Nasrallah was killed in an Israeli airstrike

 In Beirut’s southern suburbs, smoke rose and the streets were empty after the area was pummeled overnight by heavy Israeli airstrikes.
 Shelters set up in the city center for displaced people were overflowing.
 Many families slept in public squares and beaches or in their cars.
 On the roads leading to the mountains above the capital, hundreds of people could be seen making an exodus on foot, holding infants and whatever belongings they could carry.

-At least 720 people have been killed in Lebanon over the past week from Israeli airstrikes, according to the Health Ministry.
+A total of 1,030 people — including 156 women and 87 children — have been killed in Israeli strikes in Lebanon in less than two weeks, the country’s health minister said Saturday.

 Mroue reported from Beirut.
-Abby Sewell in Beirut, Nasser Karimi in Tehran and Jon Gambrell in Dubai, United Arab Emirates, contributed.
+Associated Press writers Abby Sewell and Ahmad Mousa in Beirut; Lujain Jo in Baabda, Lebanon; Nasser Karimi in Tehran, Iran; and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.